EndBug/game-tracker/doc/ow/OVERWATCH.md

 # Overwatch
-The Overawatch commands let you look up players from every platform and get their stats.
+The Overwatch commands let you look up players from every platform and get their stats.

 ## Index